sveltia/sveltia-cms/README.md

   - Entry slug template tags support [filter transformations](https://decapcms.org/docs/summary-strings/) just like summary string template tags[^29].
   - Single quotes (apostrophes) in a slug will be replaced with `sanitize_replacement` (default: hyphen) rather than being removed[^52].
   - You can set the maximum number of characters for an entry slug with the new `slug_length` collection option to avoid deployment errors with Netlify or other platforms[^25].
-  - Setting the collection `path` doesn’t affect the entry slugs used for the Relation widget[^137].
+  - Setting the collection `path` doesn’t affect the entry slugs stored with the Relation widget[^137].
 - Entry listing
   - The collection list displays the number of items in each collection.
   - A folder collection filter with a boolean value works as expected[^93].
   - Hugo’s special `_index.md` files are ignored in folder collections unless the `path` option is configured to end with `_index` and the `extension` is `md`[^120].
 You can still manage these files as part of a file collection if necessary.
   - If there was an error while parsing an entry file, such as duplicate front matter keys, it won’t show up as a blank entry, and a clear error message will be displayed in the browser console[^121].
   - Sorting entries by a DateTime field works as expected[^110].
-  - Whenever you’ve updated an entry’s title (or any other field) that appears as the collection’s `summary`, the entry list displays the updated title.
+  - Whenever you update an entry field that appears in the collection’s `summary`, such as `title`, the entry list displays the updated summary.
   - Assets stored in a [per-collection media folder](#using-a-custom-media-folder-for-a-collection) can be displayed next to the entries.
   - The New Entry button won’t appear when a developer accidentally sets the `create: true` option on a file collection because it’s useless[^89].
   - The Delete Entry button won’t appear when a developer accidentally sets the `delete: true` option on a file collection because the preconfigured files should not be deleted.